asafdav/ng-s3upload/README.md

   Once the CORS permissions are updated, your bucket is ready for client side uploads.

-4. Create a server side service that will return the needed details for uploading files to S3. your service shall return a json in the following format:
+4. <a name="json-format"></a> Create a server side service that will return the needed details for uploading files to S3. your service shall return a json in the following format:

   ```json